-Herbert Smith Freehills today announced its unaudited results for the year ended 30 April 2018, showing another year of encouraging growth as the firm enters the sixth consecutive year of investment in its international business.
+Herbert Smith Freehills today announces its unaudited results for the year ended 30 April 2022.

 Headline figures include:

 - FY22 saw our highest revenue, profit and PEP to date

 - The 9th consecutive year of revenue growth

 - Revenues were £1.103 billion, 6% increase on the previous financial year (2020/21: £1.038 billion)